High School Teacher Helping Student With Written Work

 Who can be a part of Arise New Hope?

-This program serves youth recently released from a Kansas Juvenile Detention Center or have had an interaction with the juvenile justice system.
-This program also serves many of the teens Youthfront staff and volunteers have already met through our Arise program in the juvenile detention centers.
+This program serves youth recently released from a Kansas Juvenile Detention Center and those who have had an interaction with the juvenile justice system.
+This program serves many of the teens Youthfront staff and volunteers have already met through our Arise program in the juvenile detention centers.
 Support for the program comes from a Kansas Department of Corrections’ Community Programs Juvenile Justice Involved Youth Programs Grant.

 How do I refer a youth to Arise New Hope?

-Probation officers, corrections staff, parents or mentors can complete the referral form at the button below to begin the registration and assessment process.
-Youthfront Pathways staff will be in touch to determine if the nominated youth is eligible for the program.
+Probation officers, corrections staff, community partners, parents or mentors can complete the referral form using the button below to begin the referral process.
+Youthfront Pathways staff will be in touch to determine if the youth is eligible for the program.
+If so, they will follow up to schedule an introductory meeting and assessment.

 Do you need volunteers for Arise New Hope?

 Yes - this program uses adult mentors alongside trained facilitators to support youth through the program.
 Ideal volunteers have a heart for justice-involved youth and a willingness to be trained in the evidence-based program curriculum.
 In addition to training and orientation, the regular volunteer time commitment is typically assisting with one 2 hour class per week for an 8-week cohort.
-Click the button below for more information and to apply.
+Click the button below for more information.

 Do you have questions?